RubenNijhuis/Portfolio22/README.md

 👀 Perfect SEO, due to required image alts and semantic HTML <br>
 👮‍♂️ Enforce code style guide using ESLint and Prettier <br>
 <br>
-Enough reasons to choose this as your next portfolio
+Enough reasons to choose this as your next portfolio site

 ## 🚀 Quick start

 <b>NOTE:</b> the setup of the any CMS or Contentful CMS probably requires some help.
 Ask the active maintainer of this project for guideance.
 If you are planning on using Contentful (they have a free tier that fits this template) I can copy my environment over to yours.
-There is also a link [ here ] to showcase the json format that is required for this site to work
+There is also a link [ here (WIP)] to showcase the json format that is required for this site to work

 Clone the project and add your contentful api keys in the `.env` (if you're going to run with contenteful)